Marvvllo/eleganter/readme.rst

 E L E G A N T E R S
 ###################

-Made by a small team of students,
+Made by a small team of hard-working and dilligent students,

   Ali Husin